melanchall/drywetmidi/Docs/articles/dev/Using-in-Unity.md

 This article describes how to integrate DryWetMIDI in a Unity project.
 You have two main ways:

-* import the [DryWetMIDI asset](https://assetstore.unity.com/packages/tools/audio/drywetmidi-222171) from the Asset Store;
+* import the [DryWetMIDI asset](https://assetstore.unity.com/packages/tools/audio/drywetmidi-222171) from the Unity Asset Store;
 * install the library manually.

 There are also ways to import a NuGet package via 3d party tools (for example, [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity)).